Home arrow Projects arrow managelogs arrow Installing managelogs

 2.3.1 - Download

-Download the source package (the file ending in '.tar.gz') from the Sourceforge download area and run :
+Download the source package (the file ending in '.tar.gz') from Github and run :

 gunzip <managelogs-xxx.tar.gz | tar xvpf -